SAP/ui5-webcomponents/docs/dev/Metadata.md

  Node | Accepts both Text nodes and HTML Elements HTMLElement | Accepts HTML Elements only
- Specific class | Accepts only HTML Elements of this class
+ Specific class | Accepts only HTML Elements of this class Interface | Accepts only Custom elements that implement this interface